e1016/wallant/README.md

 }
 ```

-Store take control of component when you link it on `componentDidMount` and component is excluded on `componentWillUnmount`, this is for prevent error: `[...] can't call setState or forceUpdate from unmounted component [...]`, in other stores is used a `<Provider>` solution, but we want get control from linking store, and set reactive state only in neccessary components.
+Store take control of component when you link it on `componentDidMount`, in other stores is used a `<Provider>` solution, but we want get control from linking store, and set reactive state only in neccessary components.

 ---
 Now, all this is a simple store, but wallant can do more interesting things...